NACoDigTeam/naco-tables/naco-playbook.md

 ## Stepping Up: A National Initiative to Reduce the Number of People with Mental Illness in Jails (Past Program)
 **Section:** County Practices (Justice)
-**Audience:** Participation was open to all NACo member counties through self-enrollment.
-Engagement Details: Resources remain available online; initiative continues in practice but is no longer actively enrolling.
+**Audience:** Participation was open to all NACo member counties through self-enrollment **Frequency:** Resources remain available online; initiative continues in practice but is no longer actively enrolling **Status:** Past program
-**Frequency:**
-**Status:** Past program

 **Website:** [Visit Page](https://www.naco.org/center/stepping)